 As a dog owner in Ipswich you need to:

 Registration helps lost pets be reunited with their owners.
-All dogs over the age of 12 weeks must be registered with Council and then issued with a registration tag.
+All dogs over the age of 12 weeks must be registered with council and issued a registration tag.

 For all information relating to dog registration, including registering your dog, discounts and change of details, see Dog Registration.